willfindlay/honors-thesis/thesis/thesis.md

 This is thanks in part to theoretical limitations on what we can actually prove;
 a famous example is the halting problem described by Turing circa 1937 [@turing37].
-This difficulty is further compounded by stricter requirements for safety in the context of eBPF.
-In fact, the problem that we are effectively trying to solve is one of *untrusted* code running in the kernel, an implicitly trusted environment.
+This difficulty is further compounded by stricter requirements for safety in the context of an eBPF program; in fact, the problem that we are effectively trying to solve is one of *untrusted* code running in the kernel, an implicitly trusted environment.

 To illustrate the importance of this problem of safety with respect to eBPF,